loretogutierrezjr/lswebhomework3/README.md

 ```

-My name is:
+My name is: Loreto V. Gutierrez Jr.

-I like to:
+I like to: design and code for the web.

-I'm learning:
+I'm learning: HTML, CSS, JAVASCRIPT & GIT.

 ```